gjagtap2/FinalProjectDS5100/README.md

-To create an analyzer object use the `init` method with a game object as the input parameter.
+To instantiate an analyzer object, input a game object as the input parameter.
 At the initialization time, the method infers the data type of the die faces being used.

 ``` python
 analyzer1 = Analyzer(game1)